Gaslighting: In medicine

-"Medical gaslighting" is an informal term that refers to patients having their real symptoms dismissed or downplayed by medical professionals, leading to incorrect diagnoses.
-Women and racial minorities are more likely to be affected by the phenomenon.
+Medical gaslighting is an informal term that refers to patients having their real symptoms dismissed or downplayed by medical professionals, leading to incorrect or delayed diagnoses; women are more likely to be affected by the phenomenon.

 In politics

 Gaslighting is more likely to be effective when the gaslighter has a position of power.

 In the 2008 book State of Confusion: Political Manipulation and the Assault on the American Mind, the authors contend that the prevalence of gaslighting in American politics began with the age of modern communications:

 The term has been used to describe the behavior of politicians and media personalities on both the left and the right sides of the political spectrum.
 Some examples include: